iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ## Comparing many values

 All the comparison functions above take an arbitrary amount of arguments.
-For an example, to compare if three variables are equal, one can give them to `=`:
+For example, to compare if three variables are equal, one can give them to `=`:

 ~~~ {.clojure}